lsst/rtn-087/index.rst

 * **Skip Next** cancels the next maintenance activity and maintains the rest of the schedule

-  * (NOTE: This will override any schedule changes in Jira)
   * The next maintenance activity is skipped, and the schedule for the remaining maintenance activities stays the same.

 * **Pause** is selected if this activity won't be done for a while.
 This option reschedules the next maintenance activity based on the selected date.